ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 If any task fails along the way, execution halts before the next task.

 Task order is executed as provided and can be important!
-This is a limitation of Rake.
-For instance, you won't get much useful information from executing `ceedling test:foo 'verbosity[4]'`.
-Instead, you probably want `ceedling 'verbosity[4]' test:foo`.
+Running `clobber` after a `test:` or `release:` task will not accomplish much.

 ### Build Directory and Revision Control